ecruzolivera/ecruzolivera-website/src/content/blog/2 - Cpp for Embedded Systems Part 2 Delegates and Signals/2 - Cpp for Embedded Systems Part 2 Delegates and Signals.md

 At this point perhaps you are asking: "But why?, why in the name of all that is good I will use such thing in an embedded device?

-For a 1KB RAM microcontroller that only needs to watch a voltage level and toggle a PIN for whatever reason, I would say that you will only need a C compiler for your architecture, but since the arrival of the ARM Cortex-M architecture we have been seeing the rise of behemoths like the STM32H7 microcontroller family with more peripherals that you will need, and more memory that you will be able to use in plain C without blow something.
+For a 1 KB RAM microcontroller that only needs to watch a voltage level and toggle a PIN for whatever reason, I would say that you will only need a C compiler for your architecture, but since the arrival of the ARM Cortex-M architecture we have been seeing the rise of behemoths like the STM32H7 microcontroller family with more peripherals that you will need, and more memory that you will be able to use in plain C without blow something.

 With those microcontrollers, you will be able to handle several tasks at the same time using a Real-Time OS and to properly grow your application without fall into spaghetti code and madness, you will need high-level abstractions to keep the code modular and with a minimal surface area between the modules, and to really leverage all the power and versatility of the new generation of microcontrollers.

-It's almost impossible that you application scale if your foundations are macros and plain C function callbacks, of course, that are examples of excellent C code base like the Linux kernel but let's face it, the average developer is not as skilled and disciplined as a Linux Kernel developer.
+It's almost impossible that your application scale if your foundations are macros and plain C function callbacks, of course, that are examples of excellent C code base like the Linux kernel but let's face it, the average developer is not as skilled and disciplined as a Linux Kernel developer.

 Now you could say, "but in C you could also implement high-level abstractions, look at the GTK libraries!!!"

-Ok, the [GTK project](https://en.wikipedia.org/wiki/GTK%2B) is an excellent collection of libraries to develop GUI applications in C and almost no one use it in plain C. Most developers use other languages bindings to interact with GTK like PyGTK or Vala because of all the ceremony/pain of using GTK in plain C entails .... use [Qt](<https://en.wikipedia.org/wiki/Qt_(software)>),....cough, cough ......use Qt.
+Ok, the [GTK project](https://en.wikipedia.org/wiki/GTK%2B) is an excellent collection of libraries to develop GUI applications in C and almost no one use it in plain C. Most developers use other languages bindings to interact with GTK like PyGTK or Vala because of all the ceremony/pain of using GTK in plain C entails ... use [Qt](<https://en.wikipedia.org/wiki/Qt_(software)>), ... cough, cough ... use Qt.

 ## Delegate